 - a valid visa or eTA

-- a valid letter of acceptance from the University of Calgary and your confirmation of registration letter (if you have already started your program)
+- a valid letter of acceptance from the University of Calgary and your confirmation of registration letter

 - proof that you have enough money to support yourself and any family members who come with you to Canada

 - valid immigration medical exam results if you're arriving from a designated country or territory

 The border services officer will make a final decision on your eligibility to enter Canada when you arrive.